Meriadoc-Gradmap/UBCGradMap/readme.md

     - Created custom Github Actions to link with Springboot and Gradle
     - Found vulnerabilities and created a test bench to confirm their removal
     - Created test cases to mimic incorrect dependincies
+    - Reviewed and created manual confirmation suite for http requests using burp suite
   - Minor Patches to other methods.

 ## **✨Features**